-By Ruud Hisgen (Direct Dutch Institute) for I am Expat
+By Ruud Hisgen (Direct Dutch Institute) (written for I am Expat)

 The way to an international’s heart is through the stomach, is a truth universally acknowledged.
-For our recent contest, a free Dutch intensive course, we begged the question: “Which Dutch food item will you miss most if you move back to your home country?”
+We asked over 350 internationals living in the Netherlands this burning question: “Which Dutch food item will you miss most if you move back to your home country?”

 Note: Kaas and haring ended up sharing the same spot in the top 5, so they are now dubbed 3A and 3B.